 Professor Baranowski qualified from Guy’s Hospital, London, in 1984 having obtained both an honours degree (BScHons, pathology and basic medical science) and his medical qualifications (MBBS).
 During his first year as a qualified doctor, Professor Baranowski realised that pain was poorly managed and he made the decision to make a career in pain medicine.
 His pain medicine training was complemented through his higher qualification in pain research, awarded in 1993 (MD, Doctor of Medicine research).
 He was appointed to the staff of the Middlesex hospital in 1994 where he developed his interest in neuromodulation for neuropathic and complex spinal pain.
 Through his multi-speciality work with urologists, gynaecologists, urogynaecologists and colorectal specialists, his interest in urogenital/pelvic pain started and he has since set up the largest centre for urogenital/pelvic pain in the UK.
 All of his work is supported by a comprehensive multidisciplinary team.
 He was awarded the fellowship of the Faculty of Pain Medicine (FFPMRCA) in 2008, the first year it was available.

-Dr Baranowski has over 100 publications.
+Professor Baranowski has over 150 publications and edited a number of books.
 He was an elected council member of the British Pain Society (2010) and has served on their education committee, chaired their Pain Patient Pathways Mapping working group and was honorary treasurer, eventually becoming President of the society (2016-19).
 His work on patient pathways brings him into close contact with pain commissioning and the Department of Health.
 He was Chair of the NHSCB Clinical Reference Group for Specialised Services - pain (2012-15).
+He is currently the Pain Lead for the London Complex Mesh Centre based at UCLH.

 Urogenital pain/visceral pain, neuropathic pain and complex spinal pain.